+1. Length of ownership

+How long have you owned the property?
+Owned by Miss Gardiner for 40 years

+2. Council tax

+Which Council Tax band is your property in?
+(Please tick one) ☐ A ☐ B ☐ C ☑ D ☐ E ☐ F ☐ G ☐ H

+3. Parking

+What are the arrangements for parking at your property?
+(Please tick all that apply)

+• Garage

+Allocated parking space

+• Driveway 🖂

+Shared parking

+• On street

+Resident permit

+Metered parking

+Other (please specify):

-1. Length of ownership How long have you owned the property?
-3 2.
-Council tax Which Council Tax band is your property in?
-F 3.
-Parking What are the arrangements for parking at your property?
-Garage,driveway 4.
-Conservation area Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
-No 5.
-Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
-No 6.
-Alterations/additions/extensions a) (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-If you have answered yes, please describe below the changes which you have made: No (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
-If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: - b) Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-If you have answered yes, please answer the three questions below: No (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Please give any guarantees which you received for this work to your solicitor or estate agent.
+4. Conservation area

+Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)? ☐ Yes ☐ No ☐ Don't know

+5. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)? ☐ Yes ☑ No 6.
+Alterations/additions/extensions а. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)? ☐ Yes ☐ No If you have answered yes, please describe below the changes which you have made: Not as far as known to the executor (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work? ☐ Yes ☐ No If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b.
+Have you had replacement windows, doors, patio doors or double glazing installed in your property? ☐ Yes ☐ No If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? ☐ Yes ☐ No (ii) Did this work involve any changes to the window or door openings? ☐ Yes ☐ No (iii) Please describe the changes made to the windows doors, or patio approximate dates when the work was completed): doors (with It is unknown to the executor if any changes of this sort have b een made Please give any guarantees which you received for this work to your so agent. olicitor or estate